The Home Of Really Better Real Estate

 I’m not sure what industry started this “statistical rumor” first, but I heard it back in 1991 when I first began my real estate career.
 I was told that our industry was lopsided, and that according to NAR (the National Association of Realtors), our industry was the perfect representation of the 80/20 rule: Eighty percent of the business is done by twenty percent of the agents.
 So, like many others, I took this at face value and believed it to be true….. for a while.

 Years ago, when pulling real estate market reports, I figured I would test the 80/20 rule.
 You see, Tallahassee quite often is a great microcosm of the national real estate industry.
-Our average sales price is typically close to the national average, and our market typically moves up or down in parallel to the national real estate market.
+Our average sales price is typically close to the national average, and the Tallahassee real estate market typically moves up or down in parallel to the national real estate market.
 So I figured we would be able to validate the 80/20 rule as well.

 Much to my amazement, the results of my study showed that the 80/20 rule was not true in Tallahassee.
 Every so often, I try the test again, only to reaffirm the initial findings.
 Somebody made this up!
 While my study in Tallahassee does not represent enough evidence to refute a national study, I suspect that a national study cannot be found.
 If so, send it my way.